Samuel R. Delany: Career

 After an invited stay at the artist's community Yaddo, he moved to the English Department of Temple University in January 2001, where he taught until his retirement in April 2015.
-In 2007, his novel Dark Reflections was a winner of the Stonewall Book Award.
-That same year Delany was the subject of a documentary film, The Polymath, or, The Life and Opinions of Samuel R. Delany, Gentleman, directed by Fred Barney Taylor.
+In 2007, Delany was the subject of a documentary film, The Polymath, or, The Life and Opinions of Samuel R. Delany, Gentleman, directed by Fred Barney Taylor.
 The film debuted on April 25 at the 2007 Tribeca Film Festival, and in 2008, it tied for Jury Award for Best Documentary at the International Philadelphia Lesbian and Gay Film Festival.
 Also in 2007, Delany was the April "calendar boy" in the "Legends of the Village" calendar put out by Village Care of New York.
+In 2008, his novel Dark Reflections was a winner of the Stonewall Book Award.

 In 2010, Delany was one of five judges (along with Andrei Codrescu, Sabina Murray, Joanna Scott and Carolyn See) for the National Book Awards fiction category.

 His science fiction novel Through the Valley of the Nest of Spiders was published by Magnus Books on his birthday in 2012.
 In 2013 he received the Brudner Prize from Yale University, for his contributions to gay literature.
-The same year, his comic book writer friend and planned literary executor, Robert Morales, passed away.
+The same year, his comic book writer friend and planned literary executor, Robert Morales, died.
 He served as Critical Inquiry Visiting Professor at the University of Chicago during the winter quarter of 2014.
 In 2015, the year Delany retired from teaching at Temple University, the Caribbean Philosophical Association awarded him its Nicolás Guillén Lifetime Achievement Award.

 Since 2018, his archive has been housed at the Beinecke Library at Yale, where it is currently being organized.
-Till then, his papers were housed at the Howard Gotlieb Archival Research Center.
+Before that time, his papers were housed at the Howard Gotlieb Archival Research Center.

 Personal life

 As a child, Delany envied children with nicknames.
-He took one for himself on the first day of a new summer camp, Camp Woodland, at the age of 11, by answering "Everybody calls me Chip" when asked his name.
+He took one for himself on the first day of a new summer camp, Camp Woodland, at the age of 11, by answering "Everybody calls me Chip!" when asked his name.
 Decades later, Frederik Pohl called him "a person who is never addressed by his friends as Sam, Samuel or any other variant of the name his parents gave him."

-Delany's name is one of the most misspelled in science fiction, having been misspelled on over 60 occasions in reviews.
-Bravard and Peplow (1984), pp. 69–75.
+Delany's name is one of the most misspelled in science fiction, having been misspelled on more than 60 occasions in reviews.
 His publisher Doubleday misspelled his name on the title page of Driftglass, as did the organizers of Balticon in 1982 where Delany was guest of honor.

 Delany has identified as gay since adolescence.
 However, some observers have described him as bisexual due to his complicated 19-year marriage with poet/translator Marilyn Hacker, who was aware of Delany's orientation and has identified as a lesbian since their divorce.

+Delany and Hacker had one child in 1974, Iva Hacker-Delany, now a physician.

-In 1991, he entered a committed, nonexclusive relationship with Dennis Rickett, previously a homeless book vendor.
+In 1991, Delany entered a committed, nonexclusive relationship with Dennis Rickett, previously a homeless book vendor.
 Their courtship is chronicled in the graphic memoir Bread and Wine: An Erotic Tale of New York (1999), a collaboration with the writer and artist Mia Wolff.